sillsdev/l10nsharp/README.md

 Note that on Linux building L10NSharp requires at least version 5 of Mono, which `mono5-sil` provides.
 The Mono 5 version that the Mono project provides also works (if mono is at least version 5.16).

+To include the correct version number requires [GitVersion](https://gitversion.net/docs/usage/command-line), which can be installed using

+    choco install GitVersion.Portable

+or

+    dotnet tool install --global GitVersion.Tool --version 5.2.4

+(and then run with `dotnet gitversion` if just `gitversion` doesn't work).

 ## Running Unit Tests

 We use NUnit to run our unit tests.
 NUnit is downloaded via NuGet.
 There may be a few tests that